Mistakes To Avoid With An Offer in Compromise

 It may take some time to process your offer.
 During the negotiation period, it’s important to continue to demonstrate that you are doing everything in your power to be tax compliant and responsible with your money.
 Once your OIC is accepted, it is imperative that you make your payments according to the agreement.

 Mistakes that May Ruin Your Offer in Compromise:

-The IRS keeps tracking your behavior towards filing taxes even if it has approved your OIC application.
-You need to be regular with filing taxes for at least five years that fall immediately after the acceptance of the OIC.
+The IRS will continue tracking your tax behavior even after your OIC application has been approved.
+One of the terms you must meet is to regularly file your taxes for at least the five years that fall immediately after the acceptance of the OIC.
 Ask your tax preparer to at least file tax returns on time even if you cannot pay immediately.
-Again, you should be paying the taxes at the earliest to not fall into the trap of delinquent taxes.
+Again, you should be paying taxes as soon as possible in order to not fall into the trap of delinquent taxes.
 Pay tax installments on a regular basis to avoid retraction of the OIC.

 Escobar & Associates is a well known tax services provider in Austin, Texas.
 We have helped many of our clients through the Offer in Compromise application process.
 Reach out to us online or call our team at 512-442-3055 for a free consultation.